-Goal name Description of goal and number Target Quality Domain National Goals 1.
-Acute Kidney Injury The percentage of patients with AKI treated in hospital whose discharge summary includes each of the 4 key items: Stage of AKI Evidence of medicines review having been undertaken Type of blood tests required on discharge for monitoring Frequency of blood test required for discharge for monitoring To be confirmed following baseline measures in Q1 Physical health 1.
-Sepsis 2a) The total number of patients presenting to A&E and other units that directly admit emergencies who met the criteria of the local protocol and were screened for sepsis.2b) The number of patients who present to A&E and other wards/units that directly admit emergencies with severe sepsis, Red Flag sepsis or septic shock and who received intravenous antibiotics within 1 hour of presenting.
-To be confirmed following baseline measures in Q1 Physical health 1.
-Dementia 3a) 1.
-The proportion of patients aged 75 years and over to whom case finding is applied following an episode of emergency, unplanned care to hospital.
-2. The proportion of those identified as potentially having dementia or delirium who are appropriately assessed.
-3. The proportion of those identified, assessed and referred for further diagnostic advice in line with local pathways agreed with commissioners, who have a written care plan on discharge which is shared with the patient's GP.
-3b) To ensure that appropriate dementia training is available to staff through a locally determined training programme.
-3c) To ensure that carers of people with dementia and delirium feel adequately supported.
-90% 90% 90% in Q4 8) Report on progress a) Survey of carers Mental health
+Goal name Description of goal and number Target Quality Domain National Goals Acute Kidney Injury The percentage of patients with AKI treated in hospital whose discharge summary includes each of the 4 key items: Stage of AKI Evidence of medicines review having been undertaken Type of blood tests required on discharge for monitoring Frequency of blood test required for discharge for monitoring To be confirmed following baseline measures in Q1 Physical health 2.
+Sepsis 2a) The total number of patients presenting to A&amp;E and other units that directly admit emergencies who met the criteria of the local protocol and were screened for sepsis.
+2b) The number of patients who present to A&amp;E and other wards/units that directly admit emergencies with severe sepsis, Red Flag sepsis or septic shock and who received intravenous antibiotics within 1 hour of presenting.
+To be confirmed following baseline measures in Q1 Physical health 3.
+Dementia The proportion of patients aged 75 years and over to whom case finding is applied following an episode of emergency, unplanned care to hospital.
+The proportion of those identified as potentially having dementia or delirium who are appropriately assessed.
+The proportion of those identified, assessed and referred for further diagnostic advice in line with local pathways agreed with commissioners, who have a written care plan on discharge which is shared with the patient's GP.
+To ensure that appropriate dementia training is available to staff through a locally determined training programme.
+To ensure that carers of people with dementia and delirium feel adequately supported.
+1) 90%2) 90%3) 90% in Q4B) Report on progressc) Survey of carers Mental health 7.
+Urgent and Emergency care To decrease the proportion of avoidable emergency admissions to hospital To be confirmed following baseline measure in Q1 Urgent and Emergency care

-· · · · · · · · · · · · · · · · · · · 7.
-Urgent and Emergency care To decrease the proportion of avoidable emergency admissions to hospital To be confirmed following baseline measure in Q1 Urgent and Emergency care 8.
-Urgent and Emergency care To improve the recording of diagnosis in A&E 85% Urgent and Emergency care Local CQUIN End of life care To improve the care of patients and families as end of life approaches by implementing the conversation project Sustain Q3 & Q4 14/15 measures.
-83% patients discussed with the GP.
+Goal name Description of goal and number Target Quality Domain 8.
+Urgent and Emergency care To improve the recording of diagnosis in A&E 85% Urgent and Emergency care Local CQUIN End of life care To improve the care of patients and families as end of life approaches by implementing the conversation project Sustain Q4 14/15 measures.
+85% patients discussed with the GP.
 End of life care West Hampshire local goals (only) Outpatient follow up reform Continue to reduce routine face to face follow ups and continue patient initiated follow up.
-Continue improvement actions Outpatient follow up reform System wide delayed transfer of care To ensure effective joint working of hospital services and community based care in facilitating timely and appropriate transfer from hospital for all adults Continue improvement actions System wide delayed transfer of care End of life care To improve the care of patients and families as end of life approaches by implementing the conversation project Sustain Q3 & Q4 14/15 measures.
-83% patients discussed with the GP.
+Continue improvement actions Outpatient follow up reform System wide delayed transfer of care To ensure effective joint working of hospital services and community based care in facilitating timely and appropriate transfer from hospital for all adults Continue improvement actions System wide delayed transfer of care End of life care To improve the care of patients and families as end of life approaches by implementing the conversation project Sustain Q4 14/15 measures.
+85% patients discussed with the GP.
 End of life care